Nickanan Night

-Nickanan Night (sometimes called Hall Monday or Peasen Monday) is a Cornish feast, traditionally held during Shrovetide, specifically on the Monday before Lent.
+Nickanan Night (sometimes called Hall Monday or Peasen Monday) is a Cornish feast, traditionally held during Shrovetide, specifically on Shrove Monday.

 Sometimes called roguery night in West Cornwall, England, UK, this event was an excuse for local youths to undertake acts of minor vandalism and play practical jokes on neighbours and family.
 The name Nickanan may come from the practice of knocking on doors and running away which is known as Nicky nicky nine doors in some parts of the English-speaking world.
 The eating of pea soup and salt bacon was also associated with this date.

 19th century description

-In the 19th century Thomas Quiller Couch described Nickanan Night:
+In the 19th century, Thomas Quiller Couch described Nickanan Night:

 Traditional rhymes

 The following rhyme was used by the Cornish children during the evening and the following day Shrove Tuesday: